 The Over 40s program consists of a series of supplements, in combination with age appropriate treatment approaches and hormone regimen choices.
 This program is was used by Drs Jessup and Knight in their successful quest to have a child with IVF, and has been refined as further scientific information becomes available.
 Our fertility supplements programme is scientifically developed and based, in conjunction with the most effective forms and doses of FSH to maximise baby chances.
 Sometimes it’s not only what you use but also how you use it.

 Getting the right egg

 A short discussion about how the ovary works will give some understanding of why this is the case.
-To learn more about this, watch the video on this page.
-Our Medical Director, Dr David Knight explains.
+Our Medical Director, Dr David Knight explains:

 The ovary contains lots of eggs, about 1 to 2 million eggs at birth, around 400,000 eggs at puberty and loses about 1,000 eggs each month.

 Of the thousand eggs that die every month, maybe 5-50 at any one time, will be in a state that allows them to respond to the body’s hormones.
 These eggs all begin to grow, and the egg that is the most competent is the only one released.
 “Most competent” egg means that egg that is the best able to perform all the tasks required, compared with all the others around at that time.